-Since I gratuated certified ICF coach with MMS I have questions about “what it is the added value for a CHRO to get a coaching certification?”.
+Since I graduated certified ICF coach with MMS I have questions about “what it is the added value for a CHRO to get a coaching certification?”.
 I will answer this question by giving an input about what are HR missions in a company.
 According to my perspective, HR function missions are:

 - Provide the necessary skills, now and in the future, at the right cost to let the company achieve its goals.